2035 in public domain: United States

 The two most famous films entering the public domain in the United States in 2035 are Victor Fleming's The Wizard of Oz and Gone with the Wind, both of which are widely considered to be among the greatest films of all time.

 Under the Copyright Term Extension Act, books published in 1939, films released in 1939, and other works published in 1939 will enter the public domain in 2035.
 Sound recordings published in 1934 and unpublished works whose authors died in 1964 will also enter the public domain.

 The most famous films entering the public domain in 2035 are two adaptations directed by Victor Fleming: MGM's The Wizard of Oz starring Judy Garland, and Selznick International's Best Picture Academy Award winner Gone with the Wind starring Clark Gable and Vivien Leigh, both of which have been celebrated for their innovative use of Technicolor and are widely considered to be among the greatest motion pictures of all time.
 The entry of the former film is more significant given its widespread influence in popular culture, and will bring along the film's trademark designs and portrayals for L. Frank Baum's world and characters (Note: For example: the portrayal of main character Dorothy Gale as wearing a blue gingham dress, as well as the iconic ruby slippers.) as well as its entire incidental and song score, including its signature song "Over the Rainbow".
-Also entering the public domain are multiple Hollywood films that are considered classics among their respective genres: Frank Capra's Mr. Smith Goes to Washington with Jean Arthur and James Stewart, Sam Wood's Goodbye, Mr. Chips with Robert Donat, John Ford's Stagecoach starring John Wayne, Dark Victory with Bette Davis and Humphrey Bogart, Leo McCarey's Love Affair with Irene Dunne, Ernst Lubitsch's Ninotchka starring Greta Garbo and Melvyn Douglas, Hal Roach's Of Mice and Men adaptation with Burgess Meredith, and William Wyler's adaptation of Wuthering Heights with Merle Oberon and Laurence Olivier.
+(Note: The enhancements made to the film for its immersive 4D version, created in 2025 to screen at Sphere in the Las Vegas Valley, will remain copyrighted.)
+Also entering the public domain are multiple Hollywood films that are considered classics among their respective genres: Frank Capra's Mr. Smith Goes to Washington with Jean Arthur and James Stewart, Sam Wood's Goodbye, Mr. Chips with Robert Donat, John Ford's Stagecoach starring John Wayne, Dark Victory with Bette Davis and Humphrey Bogart, Ernst Lubitsch's Ninotchka starring Greta Garbo and Melvyn Douglas, Hal Roach's Of Mice and Men adaptation with Burgess Meredith, and William Wyler's adaptation of Wuthering Heights with Merle Oberon and Laurence Olivier.